yashpoojary19/yashpoojary19/README.md

 ### Calculatr: Count On Me
 A simple calculator app with a neumorphic user interface made for for iPad & iPhone.
 In this ever-changing world, a calculator is something you can always count on.
 That about sums it up.
-Languages Used: Swift and SwiftUI
+Built using: Swift and SwiftUI

 Additional: Firebase Anonymous Event Tracking (Fun fact: Number 5 is the most used number.)